syadegari/rl_projects/reinforce/README.md

 \end{align}
 $$

-We note that the state transitions are not parametrized by the the parameters $\theta$ and so they won't make a contribution to our final result.
+Note that the state transitions are not parametrized by $\theta$ and so they won't make a contribution to our final result.
 Continuing the derivation, we get:

 $$
 \begin{align}